AlexKempen/Alex_FeatureScript_Documentation/source/general/variable-library.rst

 #.
 Set the Variable library usage behavior to **Create**.
 #.
 Set the library creation type to **Automatic**.
 #.
 Specify a **Library name**.
 #.
-A library cube part is created containing all ofthe variables currently visible to the variable library feature.
+A library cube part is created containing all of the variables currently visible to the variable library feature.
 #. |confirm-feature|

 .. image:: variableLibraryAutoUI.png